The fastest way to make a booking is via the blue boxes at the bottom of the page or by calling/texting the following numbers:

-If you have been told you need an Apostille Stamp (or Authentication Stamp) on a document to be sent overseas, there are two, sometimes three steps.
+If you have been told you need an Apostille Certificate (or Authentication Certificate) on a document to be sent overseas, there are two, sometimes three steps.

 - You will need the document/s notarised by a Notary Public.

-- You will need to take the notarised document to DFAT for the Apostille Stamp.
+- You will need to take the notarised document to DFAT for Stamping (Apostille or Authentication).